kevinmsong/NeuralNetworks/README.md

 # NeuralNetworks

-- GradientDescentOptimizers.ipynb contains code that implements a custom AdaGrad neural network optimizer.
+- GradientDescentOptimizers.ipynb contains code to implement a custom AdaGrad neural network optimizer.

 - LogisticRegression.ipynb contains code for training a logistic regression classification model from scratch in PyTorch.